ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/countryfield.md

 ##### Properties

-The Value class of this Field Type contains the following properties:
+The Value class of this field type contains the following properties:

 | Property     | Type      | Description|
 |--------------|-----------|------------|